DataDog/documentation/content/log/processing.md

 ---

 <div class="alert alert-info">
-Datadog's log management solution is is currently in private beta.
+Datadog's log management is currently in private beta.
 If you would like to apply to it, please fill out <a href="https://www.datadoghq.com/log-management/">this form</a>.
 </div>

 ## Overview

-To access the processing panel please use the upper left menu:
+To access the processing panel use the upper left menu:
 {{< img src="log/processing/processing_panel.png" alt="Pipelines pannel" >}}

 Your processing view should look like this: